alex-seville/blanket/README.md

 3. Connecting to hooks in the test runner to output the coverage details after the tests have completed.

+## Compatibility and Features List

+See the [Compatiblity and Feature List](docs/compatibility_and_features.md) including links to working examples.

 ## Roll your own

 1. `git clone git@github.com:Migrii/blanket.git`